pingidentity/pingone-sample-app-ios/Passkeys/Passkeys_Implementation.md

 Create an OIDC application to run the DaVinci flow:

-1. In your PingOne environment, navigate to Connections → Applications.
+1. In your PingOne environment, navigate to Applications → Applications.
 2. Create an OIDC application and enable it.
 3. Go to the Policies tab for the new application.
 4. Click the pencil button to edit.